grace-ac/sr320.github.io/_posts/2020-05-01-month-goals.md

 ### other
 - I have been working on my One Health capstone here and there - not too hard... a fun and small side project!
 I only have to give a 25 minute presentation of my findings to the One Health group.
 No paper needs to be written.
-- Haven't officially set an MS date...
+- Haven't officially set an MS defense date...